Online Anxiety Therapy That Actually Works

 Start Your Online Anxiety Healing Journey Today!

-Whether you are in Denver, Boston, NYC, Burlington, or Miami, you don't need to let anxiety hold you back.
-Schedule a free consultation with Alexis Verbin, LCSW, LICSW at Wellcore Healing and take the first step toward a more fulfilling life.
-Your journey to emotional wellness begins here.
+Whether you are experiencing anxiety symptoms in Colorado, Massachusetts, New York, Vermont, or Florida, you don't need to let anxious self-talk hold you back.
+Schedule a free consultation and take the first step toward a more fulfilling life.